 The flash memory cannot be read from or written to if either the debug features are connected or the boot in SRAM or bootloader are selected.
+If TrustZone is enabled, the non-secure debug is possible and the boot in SRAM is not possible.
 Regressions from Level 1 to lower levels can be protected by password authentication.